Urban fantasy: 1980s and 1990s

-The term began to come into its present use in the late 1970s but its meaning kept shifting during the 1980s and early 1990s.
+The term began to come into its present use in the late 1970s; however, its meaning kept shifting during the 1980s and early 1990s.
 This development is apparent in the increased use of the term in contemporary reviews.

 Terri Windling's shared Borderlands universe, made up of a number of anthologies and novels, launched with the eponymous paperback original anthology, Borderland in 1986, followed up by Bordertown, also in 1986.
 The series was later touted by Neil Gaiman as "one of the most important places where Urban Fantasy began".
 An article in Tor.com has stated that "some say, Urban Fantasy was born in Bordertown," which provided "young, beginning writers like Charles de Lint and Emma Bull" with a platform.
-Emma Bull's unrelated 1987 urban fantasy War for the Oaks, where fairy factions battle in present-day Minneapolis, also received interest and attention.
+Emma Bull's 1987 urban fantasy War for the Oaks, where fairy factions battle in present-day Minneapolis, also received interest and attention.
 Both Bull's novel and the Borderlands books emphasized young, poor, hip protagonists.
-In this, they had much in common with the usual protagonist of the cyberpunk sub-genre of science fiction.Sweet Silver Blues a 1987 novel by fantasy author Glen Cook began his Garrett P.I. series.
+In this, they had much in common with the usual protagonist of the cyberpunk sub-genre of science fiction.

+Sweet Silver Blues, a 1987 novel by fantasy author Glen Cook, began his Garrett P.I. series.
 These tales chronicled adventures of a hardboiled detective in a contemporary fantasy world, and were among the earliest to use a fantastic "underworld" in place of the criminals and thugs of Dashiell Hammett, Raymond Chandler, and their followers.
-Prolific author Mercedes Lackey started a series in the waning years of the 1980s with Burning Water, exploring the life of a contemporary American witch.Shadowrun, a tabletop RPG with a similar concept to the Borderlands universe appeared.
-Like those earlier books, Shadowrun took place in a future Earth setting (specifically 2050, in the first edition), after the reappearance of supernatural powers and beings.
-Players could play humans (cybernetically enhanced or otherwise), elves, dwarves or orcs, all in a dark high tech setting.
-The more definitely cyberpunk approach (jaundiced and gritty) of the game's universe exerted its own influence.
+Prolific author Mercedes Lackey started a series in the waning years of the 1980s with Burning Water, exploring the life of a contemporary American witch.